Arc4d3-G/Java-Library-Management-System/README.md

 1. Input "6" to start a new search.
 2. The user will be prompted to specify wether the search will be by Name or Email.
 Input either "1" or "2" to proceed.
 3. Proceed to enter the search keyword.
-Note that the key is not case sensitive, and may contain the entire or partial name/email name in order to match.
+Note that the key is not case sensitive, and may contain the entire or partial name/email name.
 4. If any matches are found, their details will be displayed similar to Option 5's member table.
 5. If no matches are found, a message will be printed stating so.